 - Users are manually added to New Relic

-- Users manually log in using their username and password
+- Users manually log in using their email and password

 Those default settings would be under one "authentication domain."
 Another authentication domain might be set up like this:

-- Users are added and managed automatically from an identity provider (like Okta or Azure AD)
+- Users are added and managed from an identity provider using SCIM provisioning

 - Users are logged in using SAML single sign-on (SSO) from an identity provider

-When you add users to New Relic, they’re added within a specific authentication domain.
-Users in one authentication domain are not available for management when in another domain.
-Typically organizations will have either one or two authentication domains: one for the manual, default methods and one for the methods tied to their identity provider.
+When you add users to New Relic, they’re added to a specific authentication domain.
+Typically organizations have either one or two authentication domains: one for the manual, default methods and one for the methods associated with an identity provider.

 From the authentication domain UI, you can set one of two options for how users are added to New Relic: